 Thomas, the world number four, now has 12 PGA Tour titles which means he has tournament victories than any of the current active players who are under 30.

-Having admitted he “got very lucky” to be given the chance in a play-off against Patrick Reed and defending champion Xander Schauffele following his late collapse over the final round, Thomas intends stay focused as he targets another Hawaii success this weekend.
+Having admitted he “got very lucky” to be given the chance in a play-off against Patrick Reed and defending champion Xander Schauffele following his late collapse over the final round, Thomas intends stay focused as he targets another Hawaii success this weekend – something the online sports betting odds suggest could be likely.

 “It’s not an accomplishment getting to 12 (PGA Tour titles).
 It’s an accomplishment winning (in Kapalua),” Thomas said following his victory at the Sentry Tournament of Champions.